Vegan Sushi - The Vegan Eskimo

 Rice

-2. Add the vinegar and sugar to a bowl and mix.
+2. Add the vinegar, mirin and sugar to a bowl and mix.
 Use any bowl and spoon that is not stainless steel, as stainless steel reacts with the rice vinegar and gives it an off flavour.
 Use fx a glass/ceramic bowl and a wooden spoon.
 Microwave the mixture for about a minute, then mix again with the wooden spoon to fully dissolve the sugar.

 3. Add the cooked rice to a non stainless steel dish, fx a big ceramic pie tart dish or ceramic dish for lasagna etc. just big and wide so the rice wont fall out, and big enough to flip the rice.
 Fluff up the rice, pour the vinegar mix over the rice and mix well with a wooden spoon.
 Cover with saran wrap and refridgerate until use.